 Title IX of the Education Amendments of 1972 ("Title IX") prohibits discrimination based on sex and gender in educational programs and activities which receive federal financial assistance.
 Such programs include recruitment, admissions, financial aid and scholarships, athletics, course offerings and access, hiring and retention, and benefits and leave.
-Title IX also protects students and employees from unlawful sexual harassment (including sexual violence) in University programs and activities.
-In compliance with Title IX, the University prohibits discrimination and harassment based on sex in employment as well as in all programs and activities.
+Title IX also protects students and employees from unlawful sexual harassment (including sexual violence) in university programs and activities.
+In compliance with Title IX, the university prohibits discrimination and harassment based on sex in employment as well as in all programs and activities.

-The University's Title IX Coordinator monitors compliance with Title IX and its accompanying regulations.
-Individuals with questions or concerns about Title IX and/or those who wish to file a complaint of noncompliance may contact the University's Title IX Coordinator or Deputy Title IX Coordinators as follows:
+The university's Title IX Coordinator monitors compliance with Title IX and its accompanying regulations.
+Individuals with questions or concerns about Title IX and/or those who wish to file a complaint of noncompliance may contact the university's Title IX Coordinator or Deputy Title IX Coordinators as follows:

-The University's Title IX Coordinator is Grace Karmiol, Assistant Director, Employee Relations, One University Place, Chester, PA 19013, Tel.
-610-499-1301, Email: gckarmiol@widener.edu.
-The University has also appointed several Deputy Title IX Coordinators.
-Students on the Chester, Pennsylvania campus and Continuing Studies students with Title IX issues are encouraged to contact Catherine Bermudez, Assistant Dean for Residence Life, Deputy Title IX Coordinator for Students on the Chester, Pennsylvania campus and Continuing Studies Students, One University Place, Chester, PA 19013, Tel: 610-499-4392, Email: cabermudez@widener.edu or Larissa Gillespie, Senior Women's Athletic Administrator and Assistant Director of Athletics, Deputy Title IX Coordinator for Athletics, One University Place, Chester, PA 19013, Tel: (610)-499-4434, Email: lagillespie@widener.edu.
-Students at Delaware Law School with Title IX issues are encouraged to contact Susan Goldberg, Associate Dean for Student Services, Deputy Title IX Coordinator for the Delaware Law School, 4601 Concord Pike, Wilmington, DE 19803, Tel: (302)-477-2173, Email: slgoldberg@widener.edu The United States Department of Education's Office for Civil Rights (OCR) is the division of the federal government charged with enforcing compliance with Title IX.
-Information regarding OCR can be found at: www.ed.gov/about/offices/list/ocr/index.html.
+The university's Title IX Coordinator is Keesha Chavis, One University Place, Chester, PA 19013, 610-499-1301, kchavis@widener.edu.
+The university has also appointed several Deputy Title IX Coordinators.
+Students on all campuses are encouraged to contact the Chief of Campus Safety, Widener University Law Schools, Deputy Title IX Coordinator, Delaware Law School, 4601 Concord Pike, Concord Hall, Wilmington, DE 19803, 302-477-2202.
+Students on the Chester, Pennsylvania campus and Continuing Studies students with Title IX issues are encouraged to contact Catherine Feminella, Assistant Dean for Student Development and Engagement, Deputy Title IX Coordinator, One University Place, Chester, PA 19013, 610-499-4392, cafeminella@widener.edu.
+Students and employees at the Delaware Law School with Title IX issues are encouraged to contact Susan Goldberg, Associate Dean for Student Services, Deputy Title IX Coordinator, 4601 Concord Pike, Wilmington, DE 19803, 302-477-2173, slgoldberg@widener.edu.
+Students and employees at the Commonwealth Law School with Title IX issues are encouraged to contact Mary Catherine Scott, Esq., Supervising Attorney, Central PA Law Clinics, Director of Student Organizations, Deputy Title IX Coordinator, 3605 Vartan Way, 2nd Floor, Harrisburg, PA 17110, 717-541-0320, mcscott9055@mail.widener.edu.

+The United States Department of Education's Office for Civil Rights (OCR) is the division of the federal government charged with enforcing compliance with Title IX.
+Information regarding the OCR can be found at: www.ed.gov/about/offices/list/ocr/index.html.
+Questions about Title IX may be directed to the OCR as well as to the university's Title IX Coordinator or Deputy Title IX Coordinators.